Hello, I’m a designer and scenographer with a love of storytelling and narrative.

-I’ve just completed a BFA in Design for Performance at the National Institute of Dramatic Art (NIDA).
-Throughout my degree, I’ve collaborated with students and professionals on some really fun projects.
-In 2018, I spent four weeks with designer Annie Atkins in Dublin, Ireland, learning about graphic props design for film.
+In 2018 I completed a BFA in Design for Performance at the National Institute of Dramatic Art (NIDA).
+Throughout my degree, I collaborated with students and professionals on some really fun projects.
+I spent four weeks with designer Annie Atkins in Dublin, Ireland, learning about graphic props design for film.
 For my graduation show, I was designer for La Mariage Forcé by Moliére with director Ellen Wiltshire; co-production designer on short film Optics; production designer for Triple J Unearthed Music Video If You Were My Hero, plus co-designer on EXPONIDA 2018.
 I was the lucky recipient of the Billy Ostadal Scholarship and The William Fletcher Foundation Grant.

 In 2017, I completed a secondment as an art department assistant on Bruce Beresford’s feature film ‘Ladies in Black’.
 I was co-art director on the award winning short film The Horrific Murder Of Grigori Rasputin and visual projection designer for NIDA musical Hello Again.
 During 2016, I was design and costume assistant on productions of Woyzeck, A Midsummer Night’s Dream and The Season at Sarsaparilla.